 Dr. David Silver – CMO at Targeted Medical Pharma, and former Clinical Chief of Rheumatology at Cedars Sinai Medical Center.

 Theramine uses patented uptake absorption technology to replace depleted amino acids and neurotransmitters, helping support a distressed nervous system.

-Theramine restores the neurotransmitters used in pain control, helping to bring your nervous system back into balance.
+Theramine helps restore neurotransmitter and amino acid levels, helping to bring your nervous system back into balance.

 Patented Amino Acid Technology

-Theramine was designed by pain management experts to address the underlying amino acid deficiencies associated with chronic pain disorders.
+Theramine was designed by pain management experts to address the underlying amino acid and nutrient deficiencies associated with chronic pain and inflammatory disorders.